Damithewiz/Analysis-of-Large-Language-Models-For-Text-Summarization/README.md

 ## Running the Experiments
 This project includes code for fine-tuning and evaluating various transformer models for text summarization.
 Below are instructions on how to run these files:

+## Dataset
+Both datasets used "BBC News Dataset" and the "CNN/Daily Mail Dataset" are both available on Kaggle & Huggingface

 ### Fine-Tuning the Models
 Each model is fine-tuned and trained separately using the provided datasets (BBC News and CNN/DailyMail) meaning there are 2 different files for the 2 different datasets.
 The notebook files are named accordingly:
 1. BART_tuning_BBCNews.ipynb